jim-collier/x9git/project/design.md

 - Item 5 - a test green for the wrong reason:
 	- Asserting on output means the assertion has to be specific enough that a failure cannot satisfy it.
 The pattern matched the flag name, and the error message about the flag contained the flag name.
 	- Both implementations take `-NoFetch`; only Bash takes `--no-fetch`.
 Shared checks use the spelling both accept.

+- Item 6 - prune's safety re-check only covered half the delete:
+	- If a branch gains commits while the confirm prompt sits, the delete-time re-check keeps it and says "leaving it alone" - but the remote loop still deleted `origin/<branch>`.
+	- No work was at risk (the remote copy only ever holds already-merged content), but a message and an action disagreeing is its own defect.
+	- Fixed: the remote loop skips any branch the re-check kept.
+	- Not covered by an automated test: the window only opens between the confirm prompt and execution, and `-q` closes it.

+- Item 7 - prune's report had a blind spot for the branch underfoot:
+	- The current branch is skipped up front (correct), but a merged one then appeared in no list at all, and the no-op message claimed no branch was merged.
+	- Fixed: the resolver notes a merged current branch separately; the plan, the no-op path, and the closing summary each print one line saying it is kept because it is the current branch.

 ## Code review 20260723